natecollins/cfgbackup/README.md

 <a name="command-check"></a>
 **Check Command**
-The `check` command will check the config passed for errors.
+The `check` command will parse the config, checking for errors.
 ```
 ./cfgbackup alpha.conf check
 ```